// the machinist's manual · v0.1

 02Prerequisites

 • An SSH key on the host, served by an agent the VM can forward.
-Either the macOS Keychain (default — ssh-add --apple-use-keychain ~/.ssh/id_ed25519) or 1Password (Settings → Developer → Use the SSH agent, then run with MACHINE_USE_1PASSWORD=1).
+Either the macOS Keychain (default; ssh-add --apple-use-keychain ~/.ssh/id_ed25519) or 1Password (Settings → Developer → Use the SSH agent — detected and forwarded automatically).

 • That key registered as a signing key on GitHub (Settings → SSH and GPG keys → New SSH key → Key type: Signing).